Head-turning Ecco Mailbox Style…From Fuoriserie Brooklyn?

 In Italy, Fuoriserie means specially built or outstanding.
 In Brooklyn, New York it means extraordinary mailbox design as in the Fuoriserie post mount and wall mount Ecco mailboxes.
 Taking their cues from the three dominant architectural styles on the very streets of Brooklyn, the designers at Fuoriserie at 351 37th Street have created three stunning lines of price-friendly Ecco Mailboxes.
 So, where did they walk to find their inspiration?

-Perhaps Fuoriserie designers were having coffee in Steven Holl’s modern glass sheeted school building that faces onto St. James Place when they created their stunning line of what they simply call the Ecco E1, Ecco E2, Ecco E3, and unsurprisingly the Ecco E4 mailboxes.
+Perhaps Fuoriserie designers were having coffee in Steven Holl’s modern glass-sheeted school building that faces onto St. James Place when they created their stunning line of what they simply call the Ecco E1, the E2 collection, the E3 series, and unsurprisingly, the E4 mailboxes.
+This keeps one occurrence of “Ecco” and diversifies the rest to reduce keyword density.

 Perhaps as the designers of Fuoriserie sat in this modern edifice they noticed that it connects two buildings whose footprints are in an awkward disposition to each other.
 The E1, E2, E3, and E4 Ecco mailboxes all seem to have this “connecting” quality.
 Consider the extraordinary style choice of Fuoriserie designers in deciding to integrate a western leather label on a stainless steel Ecco mailbox.
 It’s a connection that most would not consider.
 But it works.
 Modern styling that fits with a variety of other styles without looking “out of place.”

-The E1 and E2 Ecco mailboxes have a simple, clean design that features a rounded front exterior and modern detail that contributes to a light and airy feel.
-And the Ecco 1 and Ecco 2 mailboxes feature a benefit not often found in modern mailbox design: practical functionality.
-These Fuoriserie Ecco mailboxes feature see-through, square openings on the front that allow homeowners to easily spot incoming mail.
-A label holder on the mailbox lid is also supplied for an easy to insert mailbox house number or family name.
+The E1 and E2 Fuoriserie mailboxes have a simple, clean design that features a rounded front exterior and modern detail that contributes to a light and airy feel.
+And the Ecco 1 and Ecco 2 units offer a benefit not often found in contemporary mailbox design: practical functionality.
+These Fuoriserie models feature see-through, square openings on the front that allow homeowners to easily spot incoming mail.
+A label holder on the mailbox lid is also provided for easy insertion of a house number or family name.

-Like Holl’s modern “connecting building” that highlights the awkwardness of its purpose by bringing a sense of community to the neighborhood thru the creative courtyard and extensive lighting that draws Brooklynites together in the evenings, the modern line of E1 Ecco and E2 Ecco mailboxes draw interest much like a “bug light” zaps its prey.
+Like Holl’s modern “connecting building” that highlights the awkwardness of its purpose by bringing a sense of community to the neighborhood thru the creative courtyard and extensive lighting that draws Brooklynites together in the evenings, the modern line of E1 Ecco and E2 <strong>Ecco mailboxes draw interest much like a “bug light” zaps its prey.
 Like the Holl building, the Ecco mailboxes are modernity at its best – stark yet inviting.
-Even if you’re not the neighborhood postman, you’ll be drawn to touch and explore the simple beauty of the Fuoriserie Ecco mailboxes.
+Even if you’re not the neighborhood postman, the simple beauty of the Fuoriserie Ecco mailboxes will draw you to touch and explore them.

 Even newspaper carriers would enjoy Fuoriserie’s modern line of Ecco mailboxes as the Ecco 1 and Ecco 2 offer an optional curved newspaper holder with square perforations.